 Do not hesitage to give us a call.
 We are an expert team and we are happy to talk to you.

-The Short Everest Trek is a seven-day trek that takes you to the Everest region and back.
+The Everest Short Trek is a seven-day trek that takes you to the Everest region and back.
 For those with limited time, this trek is a preferable choice.
 You’ll get an amazing view of the mountain and its surrounding peaks and some of the most breathtaking panoramas in the world.

 This trek’s highlights include the view of the world’s highest mountain, Mount Everest, the opportunity to explore some of Asia’s most breathtaking landscapes, and getting a taste of what it’s like to be a Sherpa.

-The Short Everest Trek is also known for its challenging terrain and high altitudes, which makes it an exciting adventure to undertake.
+The Everest Base Camp Trek is also known for its challenging terrain and high altitudes, which makes it an exciting adventure to undertake.
 However, this trek is perfect for people of all age groups who want to experience the beauty of nature without having to worry about long hours on the trail for many days.

 The journey starts with a beautiful flight to Lukla.
 From here, the trek begins in the direction of Phakding, continuing the following day to Namche Bazaar.
 At Namche, you can see magnificent mountains, including Mt.
 Everest.
-The hike ends after traveling down to Monjo and Lukla after a wonderful time in the Everest region.
+The hike ends after travelling down to Monjo and Lukla after a wonderful time in the Everest region.
 Finally, the journey ends with the flight back to Kathmandu.

 Prior to starting the trek, it is important to be aware of the best season.
 It assists you in organizing your journey and ensuring that your trek will be enjoyable.
 Understanding the seasons also enables you to be prepared for what to expect at different times of the year.

-The Autumn season is the ideal time to hit the trails of the Short Everest Trek.
+The Autumn season is the ideal time to hit the trails of the Everest Short Trek.
 It starts from September to October.

 The temperature is roughly 15 degrees Celsius during this time of year, with nice, warm days and cooler evenings.
 The view is much more stunning now that the trees’ leaves are changing colours.
 Additionally, this is the perfect time to travel to the Everest region, where you will have alluring views of the Himalayas.

 When it comes to climate, surroundings, and temperature, spring is the finest season.
 It starts from March to May.
-You can enjoy a magnificent view of the high mountains, glaciers, rivers, dense forests, and more on the Short Everest Trek in the spring.
+You can enjoy a magnificent view of the high mountains, glaciers, rivers, dense forests, and more on the Everest Short Trek in the spring.

 The likelihood of rain is low, and the humidity level is extremely low.
 Days are longer, and it is warmer in the middle of the season.
 The weather does not get too hot or too cold during this dry season.